UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 ```

 Notes:

+`indicator` makes a new column name `_merge` and informs us from which
+dataframe the row originated from.

 If we want to do an outer join and show all the possible rows from both
 dataframes there is a useful argument called `indicator`.